rapid7/insightconnect-plugins/netmiko/help.md

 # Description

-Netmiko is a network device configuration tool that sends commands over SSHv2.
+[Netmiko](https://github.com/ktbyers/netmiko) is a network device configuration tool that sends commands over SSHv2.
 Netmiko is a fork of Paramiko.
+The Netmiko plugin is used to send commands to a network device over SSH.

 # Key Features